djangocon/2024.djangocon.us/src/_content/posts/volunteer-opportunities.md

 ![Volunteers and attendees at registration desk](/assets/img/blog/registration-desk.jpg)

-**Why Should You Volunteer?**
+## Why Should You Volunteer?
 I know you're already busy, but hear me out – volunteering at DjangoCon US is an opportunity you don't want to miss.
 Here's why:

-- **Contribute:** When you volunteer you help the community to grow and give feedback to Django as a product and ecosystem.
+- **Contribute:** When you volunteer, you help the community to grow and give feedback to Django as a product and ecosystem.
 This is your opportunity to have a real impact and help the tech and the people you love.

 - **Level up:** Volunteering at a conference like this is a wonderful experience where you can gain a lot of knowledge and new skills.
 You will acquire a range of new skills: from organizing events, rallying the troops, and problem-solving.
 Nah, these are the types of skill sets that do you good in real life and even professionally.

 - **Get Networking:** Volunteers will be working alongside Django engineers from around the globe, including some of the most experienced and passionate Django contributors and consultants—such a valuable chance to network, collaborate on projects, and build lasting friendships within the community.

+![Health and safey desk](/assets/img/blog/health-and-safety-desk.jpg)

-**What Can You Expect as a Volunteer?**
+## What Can You Expect as a Volunteer?
-Flexible Schedules: We know you've got a lot going on, so we're committed to creating volunteer schedules that accommodate your availability.
+- **Flexible Schedules:** We know you've got a lot going on, so we're committed to creating volunteer schedules that accommodate your availability.
 You can choose to volunteer for a few hours, a day, or the entire conference – whatever works best for you.

-![Health and safey desk](/assets/img/blog/health-and-safety-desk.jpg)

 - **Varied Roles:** We have a wide range of volunteer positions available, from registration desk assistance to session monitoring, and health and safety check-in.